 - Select multiple tags.

-You can filter the list by a group to show only tags that belong to that group.
+You can filter the list of tags by a group to show only tags that belong to that group.
+Simply select the group under “Filter off” and click “Apply”.

-On the Posts page (“All Posts” menu) you find a filter on top of the list that filters the posts by tag groups.
+On the Posts page (“All Posts” menu) you find a filter above the list that filters the posts by tag groups.
 If the filter is active, only posts are displayed that have at least one tag that belongs to the selected tag group.

-If you select more than one taxonomy then all the terms of the various categories will be mixed into one cloud.
-You can use the “taxonomy” parameter to restrict the cloud to particular taxonomies.
+- If you select more than one taxonomy then all the terms of the various categories will be mixed into one cloud.

 By default the function tag_groups_cloud returns the html for a tabbed tag cloud.
 If you want to add the tag cloud directly into your theme, you could do it like this: